No consensus on anti-nepotism law and Kushner appointment

 Kathleen Clark, a law professor at Washington University in St. Louis, said her analysis of the anti-nepotism statute signed into law by President Lyndon Johnson is that is does apply to the White House.

 Gerard Magliocca, a professor at the Indiana University McKinney Law school, said he doubted the law could be applied to presidential staff members without running into constitutional problems.
-"It's hard to see why Congress has more leeway probably to say the president can't appoint a relative to his Cabinet or some agency created by Congress.
-It's hard to see why Congress has the authority to limit presidential staff members," Magliocca said.
+"It's hard to see why Congress has the authority to limit presidential staff members," Magliocca said.

 Kushner lawyer Jamie Gorelick, a former high-ranking Justice Department official in the Clinton administration, cited a 1993 opinion in a case involving Hillary Clinton's work on her husband's health care law.